Election Worker Application

 Election Certification Positions:

-The Clerk and two Assistant Clerks must be certified on the Accessible Voting System (AVS), The Ballot Counting System (BCS), Voter Check-In System (VCS), and all precinct leadership requirements.
-Certification is upon successful completion of a 6 hour Master Election Certification (MEC) class.
+The Clerk and two Assistant Clerks must be certified on the Expressvote System (AVS), the Ballot Counting System (BCS), Voter Check-In System (VCS), and all precinct leadership requirements.
+Certification is upon successful completion of a 4-6 hour Master Election Certification (MEC) class.

 Not Required